Donna Erf • June 14, 2022

 Tenants are aware of their needs and will arrive at a viewing eager to ask questions.
 Prepare to have answers about waste collection dates, electricity suppliers, and key terms of the lease agreement.
 Ensure you have the details of everything on your property.
 Make a property viewing checklist to ensure no details are overlooked before potential tenants arrive.

-Finally, make it easy for the possible tenant to attend the showing of the home by ensuring there is ample parking and easy access.
+Finally, make it easy for the possible tenant and next renters to attend the showing of the home by ensuring there is ample parking and easy access.

 Meet and Interview Prospective Tenants

-We recommend requesting that interested tenants contact you by phone or email to schedule a showing.
+We recommend requesting that interested tenants contact you by phone or email to schedule a showing as a part of the application process.
 This way, you can communicate with the prospective tenant to see if they have a genuine desire for the property.
 At the showing, you can meet with potential tenants in person.

 meet